Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Write a Successful Resume for your first job
+How to Make a Resume for your first job

-Here’s an example of the perfect resume for a job seeker who is new to the field:
+Here’s an example of how to write a resume for a job seeker who is new to the field:

-Name:Â John Doe
+Name: John Doe

-Contact Information: Telephone number and email address.
-LinkedIn profile
+Contact Information: Telephone number Email address, phone number, LinkedIn profile

 Education:

-- A Bachelor’s Degree in Management, XYZ University, Graduated May 2021.
+- The Bachelor’s degree is in Marketing XYZ University, Graduated May 2021.

-- Relevant coursework: Market Research, Data Analysis, Consumer Behavior
+- Coursework that is relevant: Market Research, Data Analysis and Consumer Behavior

 Experience:

-- Internship, ABC Marketing Firm, Summer 2020
+- Intern, ABC Marketing Firm, Summer 2020

 - Assisted with market analysis and research for various clients